America’s Harmonica Stars

-Richard Sleigh discovered Sonny Terry when he was in my freshman in college, while listening to a recording called “Lost John,” Sleigh admired Terry’s textures and timing.
+Richard Sleigh discovered Sonny Terry when he was a freshman in college.
+While listening to a recording called “Lost John”, Sleigh admired Terry’s textures and timing.
 “In many ways,” says Sleigh, “he paved the way for a lot of modern harmonica players, with his emphasis on playing really fast and these incredibly exciting, rapid-fire licks.
 I call them controlled epileptic fits.”

 Half a world away, in Christchurch, New Zealand, Brendan Power, then a 20-year-old university student, was equally smitten.
 “Someone dragged me to a blues concert by Sonny Terry and Brownie McGhee.
 I went out and bought a harmonica the next day.”